eslint-functional/eslint-plugin-functional/docs/rules/no-conditional-statement.md

-# Disallow conditional statements (no-conditional-statement)
+# Disallow conditional statements (no-conditional-statements)

 This rule disallows conditional statements such as `if` and `switch`.